|The concept of "boarding school" for high school students in America carries the connotation of elite schools for

 students must come with their own mattresses, sheets, blankets, and mosquito nets (and jerrycans!).
 For

-breakfast, they get a mug of watery porridge.
-For lunch and supper, it's posho (a solid form of corn meal mush)
+breakfast, they get a mug of liquid porridge.
+For lunch and supper, it's posho (a solid form of corn meal mush) and

-and beans.
+beans.
 That is what they eat seven days a week.
-For teens who've grown up in Kampala's urban slums,
+For teens who've grown up in Kampala's urban slums, boarding

-More than half of our secondary students are enrolled in boarding school.
-While our decisions are based both on
+Seventy-five percent of our secondary students are enrolled in boarding school.
+While our decisions are based both

-the home situation and academic potential, the home environment is paramount.
-Orphans staying with an uncaring
+on the home situation and academic potential, the home environment is paramount.
+Orphans staying with an

-guardian and many small children in the house are doomed to failure.
-Their stepmothers and aunts expect the older
+uncaring guardian and many small children in the house are doomed to failure.
+Their stepmothers and aunts expect

-girls to take over cooking, cleaning, laundry, and child care from the moment they arrive home from school until
+the older girls to take over cooking, cleaning, laundry, and child care from the moment they arrive home from school

-bedtime.
-Boys and girls staying with a sick relative or an older brother or sister who may also be in school often
+until bedtime.
+Boys and girls staying with a sick relative or an older brother or sister who may also be in school

-find that the school lunch we provide is the only meal they eat in the day.
-Lack of electricity is a another deterrent
+often find that the school lunch we provide is the only meal they eat in the day.
+Lack of electricity is a another

-as it gets dark between 7:00 and 7:30 pm, leaving most students with little time to study.
-Because girls tend to
+deterrent as it gets dark between 7:00 and 7:30 pm, leaving most students with little time to study.
+Because girls

-find their options more limited than boys, seventy-seven percent of our boarding students are girls.
+tend to find their options more limited than boys, sixty-five percent of our boarding students are girls.

 |About Boarding School